flokoe/bash-hackers-wiki/docs/syntax/arrays.md

 mass-expanding, then the behaviour is exactly what it is for `$@` and `$*` when [mass-expanding the positional parameters](../scripting/posparams.md#mass_usage).
-You should read this article to understand what\'s going on.
+You should read this article to understand what's going on.

 ### Metadata